 Porcelain Inlays and Onlays

 Porcelain inlays and onlays are beautiful dental restorations that can fill larger holes than composite fillings while preserving more of your natural tooth than a porcelain crown.
+Inlays are used down between the cusps of your teeth.
+Onlays repair larger areas and can cover the tip or tips of your tooth.
 Cosmetic and neuromuscular dentists Dr. LeSueur and Dr. Dodaro work with five specialized labs to custom create porcelain restorations precisely matched to the color and shape of your natural teeth.

 Preserving your tooth